beaurancourt/blog/markdown/rewriting-isfjall.md

   Climb", "The Strong Gate", and "The Sacrifice Gate" but little else.

 Fortunately for us, Research just happens at the library, so no need for a NPC or a scene.
-We can just narrarate a day of hard work skimming through ancient texts in a dusty library, read the above, and then ask the player how he relays that to the group!
+We can just narrate a day of hard work skimming through ancient texts in a dusty library, read the above, and then ask the player how he relays that to the group!